 Now it is at least theoretically possible that women self-exclude from the hard sciences, mathematics, and engineering because they find them unappealing.
 Being on average more sociable, they might prefer to work with people rather than with abstractions.
 And being generally less egoistic than males, it may be that females may have little need to flaunt their superiority.

-Why this is so is debatable.
-But that it is so is not.
+Why there is this disparity is debatable.
+But that there is a disparity is not.
 One interpretation of this pattern is that females are simply more normal.
 It is fairly obvious that males exhibit far more extremes in general than females.
-There are far more male geniuses, but also more psychopaths and deviants, more substance abusers and addicts, more misfits and oddballs, more risky and destructive patterns of behavior.
+There are far more male geniuses, but also more psychopaths and deviants, more substance abusers and addicts, more misfits and oddballs, more individuals who engage in risky and destructive patterns of behavior.
 There may be no female Albert Einstein, but neither is there a female Ted Bundy.

 A logical person might conclude that a pattern so entrenched, so sharply defined, and so resistant to change, cannot possibly be artificial; it must reflect natural differences between the sexes.
 And it would follow that if this is the case, our efforts to budge the needle on certain forms of gender imbalance will likely not be terribly successful.
 You might conclude, for example, that women will never be drawn in great numbers to classic STEM disciplines (science, technology, engineering, mathematics) because these disciplines are, in general, a poor fit for their innate skills and inclinations.